 A chronological section, Labor

-window], assists users in obtaining a sense of the unfolding historical development by making use of scanned materials from the
+Through the Years, assists users in obtaining a sense of the unfolding historical development by making use of scanned materials

-window] section showcases specific unions and organizations.
-Information on specific key labor figures or union meeting places
+showcases specific unions and organizations.
+Information on specific key labor figures or union meeting places and celebratory gatherings

 The Labor Legacy Web Site was constructed by University of Pittsburgh student John Montoya under the direction of